alu0101056944/imagosproject/docs/design_changes.md

 instanceFromNonIntrinsic() needs to get the name of the new bone, otherwise a duplicate will be generated, and thats illegal. addBone() has to receive the new name too.

+## Radiography getBoneMeasurements now returns the hash with the measurements in full and not just the name.

 ## Commas between key-values

 On the images shown in the original work, it is shown an expression like the following: